The Best Food Storage To Keep Mice Out – 12 Helpful Tips

 Your pantry might have lots of cardboard boxes storing vegetables, canned foods or bags of flour.
 In addition, many foods come stored in cardboard boxes like cereal boxes or oatmeal.
 Flour and other similar products come stored in paper bags.

-Well, mice love chewing cardboard and paper bags, so you should remove them from your food storage2.
+Well, mice love chewing cardboard and paper bags, so you should remove them from your food storage 2.
 Instead, transfer those foods to containers made out of plastic, glass or metal like the ones listed below in the next tips.

 Preferably, you’ll want to get containers that seal completely and don’t allow any smells out whatsoever.